-We distributed Practice ACT booklets and scores and PSAT booklets during the January 31 College Forum.
-If your child was absent or missed this event, they will receive the information when they meet with their college counselor.
+We distributed Practice ACT booklets and scores and Practice SAT booklets during the January 29 College Forum.
+If your child was absent or missed this event, they should have received the materials from Dr. Graham.
 The scores are informative, but should be reviewed within context.
 Reviewing these results and possible action items with your college counselor will be beneficial.
 Our focus is on skills, not scores.
+We will send a note shortly with additional context.